ophelialabs/sp-setup-/README.md

 # Flask
  - Focus on UI dev
  - Create sidebar to be renamed 'appbar' for global site nav and add appropriate styles
- - Right-sidebar page placement created, multi-lingual
- - edit styles so that the appbar and sidebar can easily be switched sides
+ - edit styles so that the appbar and sidebar can easily be switched sides/ multi-lingual
  - create agent ui that can be easily enabled/disabled
  - Setup template to make future site building more efficient